Bankruptcy, Settlement or Other Litigation

 The evidence may be documented by one or more of the following instruments:

 If the security is with a transfer agent a Direct Registration (DRS) Advice form.

 We’ll need the following information to complete theform if the security is registered in the agency’s name.

 - The Investor DRS account number at the transfer agent.

 - Your agency name, address and contact person

 - Number of shares

 - Type of security (common stock, warrant, etc.)

-For any special circumstances not addressed here, please use the “Contact Us” link at the top of this page.
+For any special circumstances not addressed here or securities are listed in the agency’s name, please use the “Contact Us” link at the top of this page.